John Sands (printer)

 John Sands (12 November 1818 – 16 August 1873) was an English-born Australian engraver, printer and stationer.
 He founded the John Sands company and published the Sands Directory.

-Sands was born in Sandhurst, Berkshire, and emigrated to Sydney in 1837.
-G. P. Walsh notes that "especially notable were his directories, almanacs, gazetteers and prints by F. C. Terry and S. T. Gill depicting colonial life."
+Sands was born in Sandhurst, Berkshire, and immigrated to Sydney in 1837.
+G. P. Walsh notes that "especially notable were his directories, almanacs, gazetteers and prints by F. C. Terry and S. T. Gill depicting colonial life".